 Create Windows Login in SQL Server

 There are two approaches to create SQL Server Widows Login authentications: Management Studio and Transact query.
 This article explains both these approaches with an example.
-Before we start creating new windows login in SQL Server, let me show you the list of available logins in our Management Studio.
+Before we start creating new Windows login in SQL Server, let me show you the list of available logins in our Management Studio.

 Create Windows Login in SQL Server Management Studio

-Create Windows Login 2
+Create Windows Login in Sql Server 2

 Once you choose the New Login.. option, the below-shown window will open.
-By default, Windows Authentication selected by SQL Server, and you don’t need to change anything.
+By default, Windows Authentication is selected by SQL Server, and you don’t need to change anything.

 • Login Name: Please select the Windows User that you are going to use to login to the Database Engine.